christianalfoni/react-simple-flex/README.md

 ### How it differs from normal flex
 - By default a Flex container does not stretch, you have to use **grow** explicitly.
 This just creates a more predictable behaviour
-- No more thinking justify, align, content... just **alignChildren**, much like a background image position.
+- No more thinking justify, align, content... just **align**, much like a background image position.
 The library will use the correct properties under the hood
 - It is just a lot less to align... or justify?... in your head